-Priority Recommendation Action Lead Resources Timescale Critical Success Factors 1 Engage Stakeholders for High Performance Strategy development and implementation.
-The NOC should classify its stakeholders in such a way that it informs their engagement in the High Performance Programme through the Stakeholders' Interest versus Influence matrix.
-General/Chi ef Time October 2023 A well informed High Performance Programme that will yield results for the organisation.
-2 Appoint experts for the reversion of the High Performance Strategy.
-Call for proposals for experts to assist review the existing strategy.
-Chief Operations Officer Financial March 2024 A reviewed document that assists and ensures better performance for athletes.
-3 Design Outreach programmes for other sporting codes other than the five already benefiting from the programme.
-Implement a programme that targets other NFs should be developed and implemented in order to increase the appetite to be part of the LNOC High Performance Programme to increase chances of obtaining medals as mandated by the mission.
-Performanc e Time Financial Human March 2024 More National Federations benefiting or enrolled in the High Performance Programme.
-4 Engage Government for support to Lobby government through Secretary Time March 2024 Government through the Ministry of sport development the Ministry of Sport to develop sporting infrastructure in Lesotho because sport cannot be played or developed with limited or below standard sporting facilities. ef Sport commitment to support sport to improve athletes' performance and for talent development in the country.
-5 Develop Monitoring and Evaluation Strategy Implement the High Performance Monitoring and Evaluation tool to keep track where the programme is delivered as outlined in the strategy and aligned with the organisation strategic plan.
-It is also a good management tool which should, if used properly, provide continuous feedback on the project implementation as well assist in the identification of potential successes and constraints to facilitate timely decisions,Evaluation can be defined as a process which determines as systematically and as objectively as possible the relevance, effectiveness, efficiency, sustainability and impact of activities in the light of a project / programme performance, focusing on the Monitoring and Evaluation Officer Time April 2024 Successful implementation of the High Performance Programme - objectives met as outlined in the strategy analysis of the progress made towards the achievement of the stated objectives.'
+Priority Recommendation Action Lead Resources Timescale Critical Success Factors 1 Engage Stakeholders for High The NOC should classify its Time October A well informed High Performance Performance Strategy development stakeholders in such a way General/Chi 2023 Programme that will yield results for and implementation. that it informs their ef the organisation. engagement in the High Performance Programme Officer through the Stakeholders' Interest versus Influence matrix.
+G1 : 0 D' '1 1 2024 2 Appoint experts for the reversion of 1 1 Chief Financial March 2024 A reviewed document that assists the High Performance Strategy. to assist review the existing - and ensures better performance for strategy.
+Officer m: 1 2024 athletes.
+3 Design Outreach programmes for 1 0 Time March 2024 More National Federations other sporting codes other than the targets other NFs should be Financial benefiting or enrolled in the High five already benefiting from the developed and implemented Human Performance Programme. programme. in order to increase the Coordinator appetite to be part of the LNOC High Performance $\boldsymbol{\varepsilon}$ Programme to increase chances of obtaining medals as mandated by the mission. as mandated by the mission.
+4 Engage Government for support to Lobby government through Secretary Time March 2024 Government through the Ministry of

+S sport development the Ministry of Sport to develop sporting infrastructure in Lesotho because sport cannot be played or developed with limited or below standard sporting facilities. ef Sport commitment to support sport to improve athletes' performance and for talent development in the country.
+Develop Monitoring and Evaluation Strategy Implement the High Performance Monitoring and Evaluation tool to keep track where the programme is delivered as outlined in the strategy and aligned with the organisation strategic plan.
+It is also a good management tool which should, if used properly, provide continuous feedback on the project implementation as well assist in the identification of potential successes and constraints to facilitate timely decisions, Evaluation can be defined as a process which determines as systematically and as objectively as possible the relevance, effectiveness, efficiency, sustainability and impact of activities in the light of a project / programme performance, focusing on the Monitoring and Evaluation Officer Time April 2024 Successful implementation of the High Performance Programme - objectives met as outlined in the strategy analysis of the progress made towards the achievement of the stated objectives.'
 Dama Academic Scholarly & Scientific Research Society (2019).
 6 Develop Sponsorship packages for potential sponsors: Approach potential sponsors to invest in sports.
 The packages developed should entail return on investment for such companies and the tax rebate associated with sponsoring sporting activities.
 Officer and High Performanc e Time Human Financial March 2023 More sponsorship scored for athletes support.
 7 Design a model earmarked to retaining current sponsors.
 Implement sponsors retention model.
 Marketing Officer Time December 2023 More sponsors on board as opposed to losing the already existing.